wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/strategy-alignment.md

 - **Stakeholder**: The party, or parties, who will be the most invested or will benefit the most in a particular business outcome and will need to support its development.
   - _Example_: Contoso Electronics executives, managers, and IT teams.
 - **Business unit**: The department of your organization that is directly impacted by this outcome.
-  - _Example_: Contoso Electronics' Human Resources team.
+  - _Example_: Contoso Electronics' Sales team.
 - **Business outcome**: The outcome itself, or otherwise, the specific measurement or result that you are trying to produce.
   - _Example_: ROI, time back, and process management.
 - **Business drivers**: The challenges that your organization is currently facing, as well as the desired opportunities of this particular outcome.
-  - _Example_: Time spent on document understanding for the Contoso Electronics Human Resources team.
+  - _Example_: Time spent on processes instead of selling.
 - **KPIs**: The key numbers that will help define how the change is measured
   - _Example_: Productivity numbers, such as hours spent working, employee ratings, etc.
 - **Technical capability**: The technical skills and resources necessary to make your business outcome happen, such as solutions, services, applications, etc.